martingtaylor/stine/README.md

 * Duration
 * Digital/Analog

-Following normalisation, the data elements where grouped in a number of seperate tables:
+The data items where group into functional areas, and following a normalisation process, into a number of seperate tables:
 * ALBUM - the central table contain either base data or links to other tables.
 * COMPOSERS - A table containing the names of individual composers.
 * MEDIA_TYPES - A list of the basic media types: C.D., Vinyl, Digit.
 This table is considered non changing.